asetapen/resume/adam_setapen_resume.md

 * Led development of scene-awareness and tracking systems for consumer drone platforms
 * Optimized visual tracking pipelines for iOS and embedded systems
 * Behavioral implementation of the first autonomous drone selfie
+* Implemented OTA firmware updates for remote control, gimbal, and drone firmware
+* Embedded systems integration, development of test software for use in manufacturing and production

 ### **Romotive (now Zipline)**